-Performing a DCF analysis (infographic)
+Performing a DCF Analysis (infographic)

 This DCF analysis infographic walks you through the process, step by step, of how to build a discounted cash flow (DCF) model to value a business.

 A discounted cash flow model takes into account all the factors that could affect a company’s current and future performance.
-This performance equates to certain inflows and outflows of cash, which are then discounted back to the present value.
+The performance equates to certain inflows and outflows of cash, which are then discounted back to the present value.
 The sum of the present value of all future cash flows equals the net present value (NPV).

 There are two categories of influence on the value of a business:

 The internal side consists of most of the data that a financial analyst has to consider when generating models.
-This includes the historical performance of the company, its current operations, and its future potential.
+It includes the historical performance of the company, its current operations, and its future potential.